-1. Background
+Background

 Attempts to understand a variety of phenomena observed at the atomic scale led to the formulation of quantum physics in the early part of the twentieth century.
 That allowed us to understand how properties of bulk materials arise from their quantum origin, and subsequent harnessing of these properties produced technological applications, such as semiconductors, superconductors, and lasers, in the second half of the twentieth century.
-These applications have made an enormous impact on society, and without them, ubiquitous electronic gadgets, computers, mobile phones, and the internet would be unthinkable.
+These applications have made an enormous impact on society, and without them, ubiquitous electronic gadgets, computers, cell phones, and the internet would be unthinkable.
 Nowadays, this breakthrough is referred to as the first quantum revolution.
 It has been incessantly driven and sustained by the miniaturization of the elementary device components.
 In the process, technological developments reached such a stage towards the end of the twentieth century that it has become possible to control and manipulate individual quantum degrees of freedom.
 The paradigm shift from observation to control has opened a new door, and what we can achieve with such capabilities is dubbed the second quantum revolution.
 It aims to make novel quantum devices that would make essential use of quantum properties (such as superposition, entanglement, squeezing, and tunneling of quantum states) in their function.

 The building blocks of these quantum devices are fundamental physical objects-spins, atoms, and photons, generically described as qubits.
-They can be put together in many different ways to construct sensors and measurement devices, communication systems, computers as well as some other unimagined future applications.
+They can be put together in many ways to construct sensors and measurement devices, communication systems, computers as well as some other unimagined future applications.
 The ongoing attempts worldwide focused on the construction of customized quantum systems and materials, are directed towards bringing transformative advances in science, economy, and society.
 They envisage orders of magnitude enhancement in the precision of sensors and metrological instruments, strategies for secure communications that would herald the arrival of a quantum internet, quantum computers that can tackle computationally hard problems, and disruptive advances in imaging and energy manipulation techniques.

 India did not invest sufficiently in the first quantum revolution and is dependent on other nations for modern electronic gadgets.
 India also has been a late entrant in the race for the second quantum revolution.
-But the immense potential of quantum technologies to give rise to transformative applications has been recognized, and the Government of India announced the "National Mission on Quantum Technologies and Applications (NM-QTA)" in 2020.
+But the immense potential of quantum technologies to give rise to transformative applications has been recognized, and the Government of India announced the "National Quantum Mission (NQM)" in 2023.
 The mission aims to lay a solid foundation in the field of quantum technologies by supporting fundamental and translational research, leading to the invention of new products, services, and the creation of a skilled human resource.
-While NM-QTA desires to catapult India to the midst of the second quantum revolution, limitations in the existing expertise and facilities available in India pose significant constraints on its advancement.
+While NQM desires to catapult India to the midst of the second quantum revolution, limitations in the existing expertise and facilities available in India pose significant constraints on its advancement.

-nurtured at IISc), has a multi-disciplinary research faculty with an interest in quantum science and technologies.
+The Indian Institute of Science aspires to deploy a dedicated effort to address these challenges, by establishing a framework to promote collaborations between physicists, material scientists, computer scientists, and engineers.
+IISc, being the key institute instrumental in helping India develop past strategic missions (Indian nuclear technology and space technology programs were conceived and nurtured at IISc), has a multi-disciplinary research faculty with an interest in quantum science and technologies.
 Prior to the present interest in quantum technologies, IISc has played a pioneering role in the country, for efforts to become self-reliant in areas of Condensed Matter Physics, Nanoelectronics, and Nanoscience.
 Recently, with funding support from the Ministry of Electronics and Information Technology, IISc has established a multidisciplinary Center for Excellence in Quantum Technology, in collaboration with the Raman Research Institute (RRI) and the Centre for Development of Advanced Computing (C-DAC), to deliver quantum-enhanced technologies.

-2. Vision
+Vision